Medicare in Massachusetts

 Medicare Advantage (Part C)

-Medicare Advantage (Part C) replaces Original Medicare (Part A and B), but offers the same Part A and B benefits or coverage as Original Medicare.
-Along with receiving Part A and B benefits, Medicare Part C often bundles additional services like dental, hearing, vision and prescription drug coverage.
+Medicare Advantage (Part C) substitutes for Original Medicare (Part A and B), offering the same coverage.
+Along with Part A and B benefits, Medicare Part C often bundles additional services like dental, hearing, vision, and prescription drug coverage.

-Besides Parts A, B and C, you’ll also want to know about the prescription drug plan (Part D) and Medicare Supplement Insurance (Medigap).
+Besides Parts A, B and, C, you’ll also want to know about prescription drug plans (Part D) and Medicare Supplement Insurance (Medigap).
 Why?
-If you’re enrolled in Original Medicare in Massachusetts, you may be stuck with high out-of-pocket costs while still needing prescription drug coverage.
+If you’re enrolled in Original Medicare, you may be stuck with high out-of-pocket costs while still needing prescription drug coverage.
 Instead, many in Mass also enroll in Medicare Supplement Insurance and a Prescription Drug Plan (Part D).

 Here’s how all the forms of Medicare in Massachusetts work: